 “In theory, the point at which you opened the account should be the point when your business was the smallest,” says Bumbales.
 “Since then, you’ve likely improved your reputation as a borrower and can qualify for cards with more purchasing power and sweeter rewards.”

-If you’re considering an upgrade, here’s how to decide if swapping out your old business credit card for something new makes sense.
+If you’re considering upgrading to one of the best business credit cards, here’s how to decide if swapping out your old business credit card for something new makes sense.

 Upgrading your business credit card upgrade: A checklist